mrpurpleknight/wiki-scrapper/README.md

+> ## Changes
+> **api module**
+> - Added `WikiExceptionHandler` with `@RestControllerAdvice` for centralising API error responses
+> - Added `WikiLinkValidator` for validating incoming links and preventing Path Traversal attacks
+> - Added `ValidatingWikiReaderClient` decorator to add `WikiLinkValidator` functionality before the link is processed in the domain module
+> - Added appropriate response body and error codes for both success and error scenarios in `WikiScrapperResource`.
+(404 for not found pages, 400 for malformed requests or invalid links and 500 for invalid page content or missing selfLink)
+> - Added unit tests for `ValidatingWikiReaderClient` and `WikiLinkValidator`
+>
+> **app module**
+> - Wired required dependencies in `WikiScrapperConfiguration`
+> - Added integration tests for `WikiScrapperApplication` covering both success and failure scenarios, including tests for the `json` profile (and also `html` profile)
+>
+> **domain module**
+> - Added `WikiReaderClient` interface for handling different reading strategies
+> - Added domain related exceptions (`WikiInvalidPage`, `WikiPageNotFound`)
+> - Added `WikiPageRepository` interface for avoiding direct dependency on persistence module
+> - Implemented simple Breadth-First Search (BFS) algorithm in `WikiScrapper` to efficiently traverse and scrape wiki pages while avoiding cycles
+> - Added unit tests for all domain module classes
+>
+> **htmlwikiclient module**
+> - Implemented `HtmlWikiReaderClient` using Jsoup for HTML parsing
+>
+> **jsonwikiclient module**
+> - Implemented `JsonWikiReaderClient` using Jackson for JSON parsing
+>
+> **persistence module**
+> - Added a log statement in `WikiPageRepositotyImpl` to log when a page should be saved to the database

 # WIKI SCRAPPER

 There is a hypothesis that from any wikipedia page, you can access any other page via included links at the bottom of the site.